Plant biotechnology & metabolic engineering

 Susphire

-We are involved in a new interdisciplinary project dedicated to sustainable bioproduction of pheromones for insect pest control in agriculture.
+We were also involved in a new interdisciplinary project dedicated to sustainable bioproduction of pheromones for insect pest control in agriculture.

 learn more